vfmd/vfmd.github.io/index.md

     the syntax for Markdown unambiguously and is intended for use in designing parsers for Markdown.

-  * **Userguide**:
+  * **Syntax guide**:

     The specification assumes basic knowledge of computer science concepts.
-For the convenience of authors, vfmd comes with a [userguide] which describes the syntax in detail, but to a much lesser degree than the specification.
-The userguide is work in progress.
+For the convenience of authors, vfmd comes with a [syntax guide] which describes the syntax in detail, but to a much lesser degree than the specification.
+The syntax guide is work in progress.

   * **Tests**: